 Panasonic GX8 versus Fujifilm X-T20

 The Panasonic Lumix DMC-GX8 and the Fujifilm X-T20 are two digital cameras that were revealed to the public, respectively, in July 2015 and January 2017.
-Both the GX8 and the X-T20 are mirrorless interchangeable lens cameras that are based on a Four Thirds (GX8) and an APS-C sensor.
+Both the GX8 and the X-T20 are mirrorless interchangeable lens cameras that are based on a Four Thirds (GX8) and an APS-C (X-T20) sensor.
 The Panasonic has a resolution of 20.2 megapixel, whereas the Fujifilm provides 24 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The physical size and weight of the Panasonic GX8 and the Fujifilm X-T20 are illustrated in the side-by-side display below.
 Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the GX8 – represents 100 percent across all the size and weight measures).